By Maya H. When we first entered lockdown in California, I was in eighth grade. In August 2021, I stepped foot on campus for the Read More

-GSAs that are school-based follow the same rules as all other extracurricular clubs.
+School-based GSA clubs, also known as GSAs, follow the same rules as all other extracurricular clubs.
 Most schools have policies that outline the procedures for starting a new club and often require a roster of 10+ students, an advisor, and bylaws.
 To help you navigate this process, find a supportive staff member in your school and download our 10 Steps for Starting a GSA resource!
-And don’t forget to register your GSA to get resources, toolkits, and the latest news from GSA Network.
+Be sure to register your GSA every year to receive our Year Start packet and the latest news from GSA Network.
+By registering each year, we’ll know that your club is still active and ready to receive support from our network.

 How many GSAs are there?

 The precise number of GSAs varies each year as new clubs are formed and some established clubs are discontinued due to a lack of continued leadership or support from teachers and school administrators.
 At least 40 states across the country have reported having GSA clubs in their high schools and middle schools.
-In California, there are currently more than 1,100 GSA clubs registered with GSA Network If you’d like to put your GSA on our national map, register today to gain access to resources and direct support.
-Register your GSA!
+In California, there are more than 1,100 GSA clubs in our GSA Network.
+You must register your GSA for it to be counted in the network.

 Does GSA Network start or sponsor GSAs in schools?

-No, because GSA clubs in schools are student-initiated and student-run.
-However, GSA Network offers support, assistance, training, and networking opportunities to students and advisors who wish to start or run a GSA GSA Network also supports students in alternative school environments or community-based GSA clubs for youth in areas where there are few GSAs established in schools (e.g. rural areas).
+No, because GSAs in schools are student-initiated and student-run.
+However, GSA Network does offer resources, training, and networking opportunities for students who wish to start or lead a GSA.
+We also support students in alternative school environments or community-based GSA clubs in areas where there are few GSAs established in schools (e.g. rural areas).

 Can GSA clubs be banned from schools?

 No. GSAs cannot be banned if other non-curricular student clubs are allowed to exist at the school.
-The Federal Equal Access Act and the First Amendment of the US Constitution establish the requirement of equal treatment for all non-curriculum related clubs regardless of the content of speech at the club meetings.
+The Federal Equal Access Act and the First Amendment of the U.S. Constitution require equal treatment for all non-curriculum related clubs regardless of the content of speech at club meetings.
+If administrators try to ban a GSA club, you can launch a campaign to get one at your school.
+Check out our Intro to Campaign Organizing to get started!
+You can also search for similar campaigns on our GSAs Unite! platform.

 What impact do GSAs have on school climate?

-Research has demonstrated that there are strong correlations between the presence of a GSA club at a school and a variety of positive effects on school climate, health outcomes, and youth development.
+Research shows strong correlations between the presence of school-based GSAs and a variety of positive effects on school climate, student health outcomes, and youth development.
 In fact, GSAs have been described as the “most potent forces for institutional change” in educational settings.
-LGBTQ+ youth who are actively engaged in a GSA club and other leadership training in their schools and communities become empowered to make healthier choices that positively impact their personal wellness and academic achievement.
+LGBTQ+ youth who are actively engaged in a GSA club and/or other leadership training in their schools and communities are empowered to make healthier choices that positively impact personal wellness and academic achievement.

 Are there GSAs in middle schools?